sierkov/daedalus-turbo/README.md

 - Incremental synchronization of compressed blockchain data over the Internet (the Turbo protocol)
 - Incremental synchronization using the normal Cardano Network protocol (no compression)
 - Incremental synchronization from a local Cardano Node instance
-- Parallelized Ouroboros Praos data validation (full concensus validation)
+- Parallelized Ouroboros Praos data validation (full consensus validation)
 - Ouroboros Genesis chain selection rule when synchronizing with a Cardano Network peer
 - Interactive reconstruction of balances and transaction histories of stake and payment addresses
 - Compressed local storage of blockchain data (compression ratio ~4.5x)
 - Interactive search for transaction data
 - ADA and non-ADA assets
 - Blockchain Explorer Desktop User Interface
+- Evaluation of Plutus programs

 In active development:
-- Validation of Plutus scripts to enable the full tail validation, as explained in [On the Security of Wallet Nodes in the Cardano Blockchain](./doc/2024-sierkov-on-wallet-security.pdf)
+- Validation of Plutus script witnesses to enable the full tail validation, as explained in [On the Security of Wallet Nodes in the Cardano Blockchain](./doc/2024-sierkov-on-wallet-security.pdf)
 - Support for Cardano Chang hard fork

 As the project matures and moves through its [roadmap](#roadmap), the list of supported features will grow.